 Got a question, or wanna collaborate?
 Contact me here.

 These days, I occasionally write about travel for mainstream media outlets, but am most interested in guest blogging + sharing the joy of travel on Instagram.
 I more commonly cover self-help, optimistic living, and overcoming adversity for MariaShriver, Elephant Journal, the Huffington Post, and others.

 Right now, I am suuuuuper pumped to collaborate with brands and engage in social good stunts, charitable deeds, or random acts of kindness.
-Send me your ideas and lets’s take baby steps to change the world together.
+Send me your ideas and lets’s change the world together.